 As you saw, this kettlebell workout consists of 3 exercises.
 The first part, where she is balancing and using her arm strength to stay elevated off the ground, doesn’t look as taxing as a similar move she performed months ago.
 The focus this time around is the quick movement of her legs from back to front as her center mass stays in place.
-This certainly looks a lot more achievable for those of us who have a little more weight that needs supporting.
+This certainly looks a lot more achievable for those of us who have a little more weight that needs support.

 The second exercise sees Jillian in a split stance with the front foot flat and the rear foot in a vertical alignment with toes touching.
-The kettlebell she uses is on the lighter side, 10 pounds perhaps, which allows for plenty of clearance for the under the leg pass-throughs.
+The kettlebell she uses is on the lighter side, 10 pounds perhaps, which allows for plenty of clearance for the under-the-leg pass-throughs.
 The kettlebell is then cleaned to the rack position before being pressed overhead.
 Stability and balance appear to be the main objective of this exercise.

 Finally, we come to the most active of the three kettlebell exercises.
 The motion resembles that of ski lunges.
-However, the across the body rowing of the kettlebell to planted foot requires much more concentration.
+However, the across-the-body rowing of the kettlebell to planted foot requires much more concentration.
 This combination of balance and agility would make for a great cardio exercise too, depending on how fast you move.